mickem/nscp-docs/manual/build.rst

 #####################

 NSclient++ is fairly simple to build and setup.
 It requires python and cmake for the build process as well as a number of external libraries.
-This document is plsit between "Linux" and "Windows" since there is a substansial difference in how to build them.
+This document is split between "Linux" and "Windows" since there is a substantial difference in how to build them.
-For people wanting a APple osx version my guess is that it could be built htre as well but I do not have access to any apple hardware and can thus no try it.
+For people wanting a Apple osx version it can be built similrily to the Linux machines on that platform as well.

 Linux
 ======
-The dependencies are different on different linux systems so we will start with a section on installing dependencies on vairous plattformas.
+The dependencies are different on different Linux systems so we will start with a section on installing dependencies on various platforms.

 Dependencies on Ubuntu
 ***********************

 First we need to install a set of packages::

 	sudo apt-get install -y git
 	sudo apt-get install -y build-essential
 	sudo apt-get install -y cmake
 	sudo apt-get install -y python python-dev
 	sudo apt-get install -y libssl-dev
 	sudo apt-get install -y libboost-all-dev
 	sudo apt-get install -y protobuf-compiler python-protobuf libprotobuf-dev sudo apt-get install -y python-sphinx